Gaudeamus igitur: In popular culture

-In 1979, New England Science Fiction Association member Joe Ross wrote a parody of the song, with lyrics referencing the 1955 film This Island Earth.
+In 1979, New England Science Fiction Association member Joe Ross wrote a parody of the song with lyrics referencing the 1955 film This Island Earth.
 The parody was titled "Haec Insula Terra" (a Latin translation of the film's title) and was published in the first volume of the NESFA Hymnal.
 Warwick Academy in Bermuda uses part of the lyrics as their school song.

+In 1982, the cardiologist John Stone wrote a poem for a graduation address to the Emory University School of Medicine titled "Gaudeamus Igitur."
+The poem was originally published in JAMA in 1983, and was republished in 2023 with an accompanying commentary.

+The song is featured in the Hall of Fame (High Scores) section in the 2003 PopCap video game, Bookworm Deluxe.

+On the soundtrack of the 2013 Disney and Pixar film Monsters University, composed by Randy Newman, the instrumental piece "Scare Pig" includes some of "Gaudeamus igitur".